Identity Theft Prevention Program Policy

 - Indication from a credit report of activity that is inconsistent with a customer’s usual pattern or activity.

-Should a potentially fraudulent activity be detected, an employee should promptly inform his/her supervisor and Department Head/Dean as soon as possible that a potential Red Flag has been detected.
-The Department Head/Dean should conduct any necessary inquiry to determine the validity of the Red Flag.
-If it is determined that a situation of identity theft has occurred, the Department Head/Dean should immediately contact the Vice President for Business Affairs to inform him of the matter.
+Should a potentially fraudulent activity be detected, an employee should promptly inform his/her supervisor and department head/dean as soon as possible that a potential red flag has been detected.
+The department head/dean should conduct any necessary inquiry to determine the validity of the red flag.
+If it is determined that a situation of identity theft has occurred, the department head/dean should immediately inform the vice president for business affairs.

 - Monitoring a covered account for evidence of identity theft.